Mubashir24241/Blog-Website/README.md

-# Blog Admin Dashboard with Next.js, Tailwind CSS, Node.js, and SQL
+# Blog Dashboard with Next.js, Tailwind CSS, Node.js, and MongoDB

 This project is a blog management system designed for an admin to manage blog posts.
 The system allows admins to create, edit, and delete blog posts.
-Each post includes images, videos, SEO metadata, and a publish status (published/draft).
+Each post includes images, SEO metadata, and a publish status (published/draft).
 The blog posts are then displayed on the frontend, with SEO optimization.

 ## Tech Stack

 - **Frontend**: Next.js, Tailwind CSS
 - **Backend**: Node.js, Express.js
-- **Database**: SQL (MySQL, PostgreSQL, or SQLite)
+- **Database**: SQL (MongoDB)

 ## Features

 ### Admin Dashboard

 - **Create New Blog Post**:
-  - Add a title, content, images, videos, SEO fields (Meta title, meta description, tags).
+  - Add a title, content, images, SEO fields (Meta title, meta description, tags).
   - Set the post status (published or draft).

 - **Edit Blog Post**:
-  - Edit all fields (title, content, images, videos, SEO metadata).
+  - Edit all fields (title, content, images, SEO metadata).
   - Update post status.

 - **Delete Blog Post**:
-  - Remove posts from the system.
+  - Remove/Delete posts from the system.

 - **Post List**:
   - View all posts with titles, status (published/draft), and creation date.